umami-hep/salt/docs/training.md

 To use the [comet](https://www.comet.ml/) logger, you need to make an account with comet and [generate an API key](https://www.comet.ml/docs/quick-start/#getting-your-comet-api-key).
 You also need to create a [workspace](https://www.comet.ml/docs/user-interface/#workspaces).
-Next save the API key and the workspace name in environment variables called `PL_TRAINER__LOGGER__API_KEY` and `PL_TRAINER__LOGGER_WORKSPACE`.
+Next save the API key and the workspace name in environment variables called `COMET_API_KEY` and `COMET_WORKSPACE`.
-These are named in such a way to be automatically read by the framework (it's possible to configure other aspects of the training using environment variables if you wish).
+These variables are automatically read by the comet, see [here](https://www.comet.com/docs/v2/guides/tracking-ml-training/configuring-comet/#configure-comet-through-environment-variables) for more info.
 Consider adding these variables to your [bashrc](https://www.journaldev.com/41479/bashrc-file-in-linux).

 ??? info "Add the environment variable to your bashrc"